theUncanny/edna/src/note-help.md

 ## Miminalist UI, lots of functionality

-UI is optimized for writing.
-Almost all of it is taken by editor.
+UI is optimized for writing with editor at the center of it.

 To acess more functionality:

+- use keyboard shortcuts
 - right-click for context menu
-- use keyboard shortcuts
+- click on top or bottom navigation bars

 ## Speed

-[Edna](https://edna.arslexis.io) is optimized for speed of note taking, creating new notes, switching between notes.
+[Edna](https://edna.arslexis.io) is optimized for speed of writing, creating new notes, switching between notes.

 Like in Notational Velocity, you can switch between notes, create and delete notes in the same note switcher UI.